List of UEFA European Championship songs and anthems

 UEFA European Championship songs and anthems are songs and tunes adopted officially to be used as warm-ups to the event, to accompany the championships during the event and as a souvenir reminder of the events as well as for advertising campaigns leading for the European Championship, giving the singers exceptional universal world coverage and notoriety.

 The songs chosen are usually multilingual using English, the language of the official language of the organising country as well as other world languages, most notably Spanish.
 The official versions also results in cover versions in many other languages by the original artist or by local artists.

 Official songs and anthems

+Broadcast theme music

+While usually most music used at the tournament is a UEFA Euro official theme song, in some cases broadcasters will use other songs.
+The following is a list of these aforementioned songs.